Squats and lunges are two of the best leg exercises for toning and shaping your bottom half.

-So if you too feel like legs need some toning and sculpting, these following leg exercises will be useful to you as they have been to me.
+So if you are like me and your legs need some sculpting, add these 10 leg exercises to workouts.

 Lunge is one of the best moves you can do to work the leg muscles.
 It trains your glutes, thighs, and hamstrings.
 When you lunge, you’ll not only strengthen and tone your legs, but you’ll also improve your balance and gain core strength.
 I explained here more in depth.
 Plus you can add weights to make the move more challenging overtime.